Zinchenko invites Ukrainian refugee to training

 Oleksandr Zinchenko says he invited a 10-year-old Ukrainian refugee to train at Manchester City so the youngster could feel "carefree" for a while.

-The 25-year-old Ukraine midfielder posted pictures on his Instagram account on Monday, showing him training with a young boy - one of two million children forced to flee the country.
+The 25-year-old Ukraine midfielder posted pictures on Instagram showing him training with a young boy - one of two million children forced to flee the country after Russia's invasion.

 "This is Andrei," the caption read.
 "He is 10 years old.
 He is already safe today.
 Like most Ukrainians, he was forced to leave his home with his family because of the war."

-Since the Russian invasion of Ukraine began on 24 February, more than 12 million people are believed to have left the country, according to the United Nations.
+Since the invasion began on 24 February, more than 12 million people are believed to have left the country, according to the United Nations.

 "75 days ago, this boy dreamed of becoming a football player and trained carefree with his team," Zinchenko wrote.